Blog

 • data collection and

-are further quality features.
-Likewise, other overarching quality requirements.
+These are further quality characteristics.
+Likewise, further overarching quality requirements.
 These include:

 • Acceptance among reporters and patients